-Per California State Law (Public Contract Code Section 10507.7 and California Contsitution, Article 9), and as supported in University policy Business and Finance Bulletin (BUS) 43, the UC is a public trust, and to insure the security of its funds and compliance with the terms of the endowments of the UC, purchases over $99,999.99 (regardless of funding source) must be publically and competitively bid.
-Competitive bidding provides the public with a fair opportunity to provide goods & services to the UC, stimulates competitive pricing in a manner conducive to sound fisacal practices, protects the public from misuse of public funds, and eliminates favoritism, fraud and corruption in the awarding of public contracts.
+Per California State Law (Public Contract Code Section 10507.7 and California Constitution, Article 9), and as supported in University policy Business and Finance Bulletin (BUS) 43, the UC is a public trust, and to insure the security of its funds and compliance with the terms of the endowments of the UC, purchases over $99,999.99 (regardless of funding source) must be publicly and competitively bid.
+Competitive bidding provides the public with a fair opportunity to provide goods & services to the UC, stimulates competitive pricing in a manner conducive to sound fiscal practices, protects the public from misuse of public funds, and eliminates favoritism, fraud and corruption in the awarding of public contracts.

-In this case, the requesting department must submit a Form A. We will provide guidance on the Sole Source, and submit to the Materiel Manager for ultimate approval (BUS-43, Section III, Part 1, Subsectin D.1).
+In this case, the requesting department must submit a Form A. We will provide guidance on the Sole Source, and submit to the Materiel Manager for ultimate approval (BUS-43, Section III, Part 1, Subsection D.1).
 You must provide a thorough and complete response to all the questions before Procurement will accept the Sole Source.

 When you request a sole source justification, consider the following:

 - Reasonable price: Even though there may be good reason for a sole source, we enter into a purchase contract only after determining that we will be paying reasonable prices.
 Documented price comparisons, discounts off published price lists, buyers’ knowledge of market, Fair Trade laws and other cost-price analyses determine if the price is reasonable.

 - Proprietary needs: When you believe that only a specific proprietary item or service will properly satisfy your requirements, include a description of the technical features that make that product or service the only one that fulfills your needs.